The Real Reason Content Marketing is Huge Right Now (And Why Copy Isn’t Going Anywhere!)

 In it, I explain why content marketing is a MAJOR opportunity for anyone wanting to live the writer’s life.

-The market is huge — quickly approaching $300 billion a year.
-The demand is super high.
+The market is huge — and the demand is super high.

 And the projects are short … You don’t have to “sell” your reader on a product or service like you would in a traditional sales letter.